 What styles is a hair paste good for?

 Almost any style.
 You can use it on your messier hairstyles of any length and will also work great for pomade like styles with a matte finish.
 Think the matte side parting or pompadour.
+Use a paste like the Regal Gentleman Texture Paste (coming soon).

 What Is Hair Gel?